KxSystems/docs/docs/index.md

 </div>
 </div>

-!!! tip "Using this site offline"
+!!! tip "Using this site locally"

-    You can download a [static HTML copy of this site](https://code.kx.com/site.zip) for use offline.
+    You can download a [static HTML copy of this site](https://code.kx.com/site.zip) for use locally.
+    (It uses scripts from the Web so needs Net access to render correctly.)

     The source code for this site is on GitHub at
     <i class="fab fa-github"></i>